joealjohn/donut-tracker/README.md

    - Click the three dots on the latest deployment → **Redeploy**
    - Your site is now live! 🎉

-### Updating

-Your site will automatically update when you push changes to GitHub, or when you click "Redeploy" in Vercel.

 ## 📁 Project Structure

 ```